YoeriNijs/vienna/README.md

 - VInit does not work without callback yet
 - Running tests with vComponentFactory may cause Jest open handles issue.
 As a workaround, you can enable fake timers in the Jest config or explicitly disable real timers in your tests (do not forget to re-enable them!).
+- Events may not work in child components, investigation needed

 # Literature